Educational Requirements

 Other University-Specific Exams:

-- Some universities conduct their own entrance exams for admission into their pharmacy programs.
+- Some universities conduct their own entrance exams for pharmacy programs.

 Pros And Cons